androidtrojan1/android_trojan/README.md

 Sends you the copy of all incoming sms in real time if the internet was available at that moment.

-Then the screen is turned off if the internet is available, it back connects to your web-server and periodically checks for new commands.
+When the screen is turned off if the internet is available, it back connects to your web-server and periodically checks for new commands.
 The commands are as following:

 ------------COMMMANDS----------